shirish93/shirish93.github.io/_ideas/2024-03-15-BNKS-social-innovation.md

 **Vision:**

-To change BNKS into a successful innovation ecosystem, fostering creativity, problem-solving, and social impact.
+To change BNKS into a successful innovation ecosystem, supporting creativity, problem-solving, and social impact.
 Equip students with future-proof skills and a global mindset, preparing them to become leaders and changemakers.

 **Phase 1: Pilot Programs for Immediate Impact**